What is the FAO Schwarz Family Foundation?

 - Able to contribute to and benefit from ongoing training and leadership development.

 - Interested in “on the ground” direct service work as well as “behind the scenes” capacity-building projects (both of which will have a profound impact on the host organization’s work).

 The Fellowship is open to recent college graduates.
 For the 2018-2020 FAO Schwarz Family Foundation Fellowship cohort, graduates from the Class of 2017 and 2018 may apply.

 Where do Fellows work?

 All FAO Schwarz Family Foundation Fellows are in Boston, Philadelphia, and New York.
-The 2017-19 Fellows will be hired by the following organizations: Generation Citizen (Boston), Playworks (Boston or Philadelphia), Jumpstart (New York), and Museum of the City of New York (New York).
-These Fellows will join the 2016-18 Fellows from: uAspire in Boston, Reading Partners in New York, and City of Philadelphia Mural Arts Program in Philadelphia.
+The 2017-19 Fellows’ host organizations are: Generation Citizen (Boston), Playworks (Boston and Philadelphia), Jumpstart (New York), and Museum of the City of New York (New York).
+The 2016-18 Fellows’ host organizations are: uAspire (Boston), Reading Partners (New York), and City of Philadelphia Mural Arts Program (Philadelphia).

 What training will I receive?

 FAO Schwarz Family Foundation Fellows receive a salary, bonus and benefits of approximately $70,000 over the two-year Fellowship, consisting of: $29,000 salary for the first year, $30,000 salary for the second year, $1,000 bonus at the end of the Fellowship plus the value of health-care benefits (around $10,000).
 Each organization may have a different target start date, but all Fellows will begin their service on or before September 5, 2017.